The Central Ala Moana

 No analysis available

-Listings consistently reference 24-hour security and a staffed reception/desk, indicating active security presence/patrol in the building.
+Listings consistently mention 24-hour security and a reception/desk, indicating an active security presence/patrol in the building.
+I searched for 'security patrol', 'roving security', and related phrases and found strong, repeated references to 24-hour security in the remarks.

 No analysis available